4 Relative entropy

 This follows from Jensen’s inequality.
 For details see Worksheet E1.

-Essentially this means that when data are generated under model \(Q\) and encoded with model \(P\) there is always an extra cost, or penalty, to use model \(P\) rather than the correct model \(Q\).
+Essentially this means that when data are generated (encoded) under model \(Q\) and described (decoded) using model \(P\) there is always an extra cost, or penalty, to employ the approximating model \(P\) rather than the correct model \(Q\) .

-Example 4.3 Entropy as lower bound of cross-entropy:
+Example 4.3 Normal differential entropy as lower bound of normal cross-entropy:

 4.2 Boltzmann relative entropy and KL divergence